Shock9616/MacProBot/README.md

 # MacProBot

-A custom Discord bot for the official MacProTips Discord server
+The official discord bot for the Mac Gaming discord server hosted by MacProTips!

 ## Deployment